 Fabric: The days of the heavy tarp tent have been over for a long time.
 Today you have two fabrics primarily to choose from: either polyester or nylon.
 I choose polyester; polyester has proven to be more resistant to the harmful rays of the sun and abrasion than nylon fabrics.
 A polyester tent won’t sag or stretch when faced with rain, snow, or dew.
 This means the inner tent stays dry and protected from the elements.

-Color: A neutral light color will let in more light.
-Choose a bright neon color tent if you intend to camp far away from humanity.
-The bright colors will make it easier to find you in a search and rescue operation if you get stranded.
+Colour: A neutral light colour will let in more light.
+Choose a bright neon colour tent if you intend to camp far away from humanity.
+The bright colours will make it easier to find you in a search and rescue operation if you get stranded.

-Rain–fly: If your tent did not come with a rain fly, then consider buying a rain fly or nylon tarp to provide protection from the rain.
+Rainfly: If your tent did not come with a rain fly, then consider buying a rain fly or nylon tarp to protect from the rain.
 The rain should cover the tent and extend to a few inches above the ground.
 These factors are crucial in considering types of camping tents for your camp.

 What you Need to Remember Regarding the Types of Camping Tents

 You should never forget that this tent is your shelter, your home away from home when you are camping, so some thought should be put into choosing the tent that is right for you.
 Tents come in a variety of shapes, sizes and styles and the tent you choose will depend on what type of camping you will be using it for.
 Happiness as you shop for the best types of camping tents for your trip.